TinyPin146/cvReactProjectTOP/README.md

    1. One challenge i see is conditional rendering based on form types (basic data, experience, education)
 5. A better approach would have been to lay out the whole app first in a static manner
 6. Now i need to create 3 comp.s for the CV component
+7. Now comes the part where i need to come up with how to add more sections and how to mod existing data
+   1. Modding:
+      1.
+   2. Adding section:

+---
 ## Process
 1. Create basic page layout with header and footer
 2. Create input component